oat-sa/taohub-articles/articles/Frontend/frontend.md

 #### Components

-In TAO we render and manipualte DOM using "components".
+In TAO we render and manipulate DOM using "components".
 A component is a chunk of the graphical user interface.
 A component can be atomic (a button) or a larger part of the GUI (a dashboard) that uses other components.
 The atomicity level is up to use cases and usually defined by the way the component will be used.
 The purpose of a component is to render a DOM from a given set of data, react to the time and user events, and change  based on a given state.